KallDrexx/mmids/mmids-core/Readme.md

 * **User Friendly**
     * Complex video workflows can be easily configured by non-developers
 * **Observable**
-    * Logging with an emphasis on corelations.
+    * Logging with an emphasis on correlations.
 Easily pinpoint logs relevant to a single stream on a busy server
 * **Developer Friendly**
     * Trivially add new workflow logic, new network protocols, etc... all with your own open-source or proprietary components
 * **Fully Dynamic**